 The company will pay you by check or through PayPal, and Cash4Books is even willing to pay the PayPal fees for you.
 Most payments are issued within 13 days of the day you mail in your books, but you may receive the money faster if you live on the West Coast.

 Like many other companies, eCampus lets customers buy, sell, or rent used textbooks.
 What differentiates eCampus from other sites is that the company allows sellers to list their books and choose their own prices.

 ValoreBooks has a similar business model to many of the other sites on this list.
-After you search for ISBN number, you’ll receive a quote which you can either accept or reject.
+After searching for the ISBN, you’ll receive a quote that you can either accept or reject.
 Once you’ve accepted the offer, you’ll print off the mailing label and mail in your books.

 There is a minimum $15 order required, so you will likely need multiple books in order to qualify.
 Once the books are received, you’ll be paid by check or through PayPal.

 You can use TextbookRush either by visiting the site online or by downloading the company’s app.
 Once you’ve accepted the company’s offer for your books, you’ll print off the shipping label and mail them in for free.

 One of the unique things about TextbookRush is that in addition to payment, they give you the option to receive store credit.
 If you choose the store credit option, you’ll receive an additional 5%.

 If you’re still in college and planning ahead for upcoming semesters, this may not be a bad option.